 The cryptocurrency market started in 2009 with the bitcoin network and in 2010, the first bitcoin exchange opened.
 As of September 7, 2017, there are 5,475 cryptocurrency exchanges according to Coin Market Cap and the total market capitalization is $164 billion for 867 currencies.
 For comparison, this market capitalization represents 20% of Apple’s market cap.

 The market is growing exponentially.
 For instance, the number two cryptocurrency in market capitalization, Ethereum, grew 4,100% in eight months.
 The Standard and Poor’s 500 Index which is made up of 500 of the most widely traded US stocks took over 40 years to achieve the same kind of growth.
-The cryptocurrency market is currently in its infancy and to enable it to grow into maturity will require solid measurements by which investors can rely upon.
+The cryptocurrency market is currently in its infancy and to enable it to grow into maturity will require solid tools by which investors can rely upon.

-With so much growth in an industry, many people want to get involved in the opportunity1
+With so much growth in an industry, many people want to get involved in this emerging market.
+But, the challenges for investors is navigating this young, volatile new market with still limited tools for research, trading, and transacting.
+The task can be daunting for new and current investors.
+Only recently has mainstream financial institutions like Fidelity [1] begun to give its customers the ability to add cryptocurrencies to their portfolios.
+Besides continual development of the cryptocurrency products, additional tools must be developed to support this growing marketplace.

+A good place to start for new investors is to visit www.coinmarketcap.com website to see a ranking of cryptocurrencies by market capitalization.
+Market capitalization is the price of the currency times the number of currencies in circulation.
+This metric gives an investor a relative size of the currency.
+These currencies are often labeled “blue chip” meaning they are well-established and financially sound compared to others.
+Many investors will then invest into the top currencies.
+For instance, see Table 1 for an example ranking of cryptocurrencies by market capitalization.

+Table 1.
+Coin Market Cap top five ranking as of September 16, 2017.